arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/DeploymentReplicationResource.md

 Specifying this setting and `spec.source.deploymentName` at the same time is not allowed.

+### `spec.source.auth.jwtSecretName: string`

+This setting specifies the name of a `Secret` containing a JWT `token` used to authenticate with the SyncMaster at the specified source.

+This setting is required, unless `spec.source.deploymentName` has been set.

+### `spec.source.tls.caSecretName: string`

+This setting specifies the name of a `Secret` containing a TLS CA certificate `ca.crt` used to verify the TLS connection created by the SyncMaster at the specified source.

+This setting is required, unless `spec.source.deploymentName` has been set.

 ### `spec.destination.deploymentName: string`

 This setting specifies the name of an `ArangoDeployment` resource that runs a cluster